dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-The following would delete the tracked entities and all its child tracker objects which are
+The following deletes the tracked entities and all its child tracker objects which are enrollments,
-enrollments, events and relationships.
+events and relationships:

     POST /api/tracker?async=false&importStrategy=delete